Welcome to SunnyLanzarotedotcom

 If you get a car for two days, you can divide the Island in half - north and south, and see more of what makes Lanzarote special.

 After a very light breakfast, head north from Lago Verde and turn right at the first roundabout to enter the circunvalacion.
 (Be really careful as you approach the airport.
-There is a sharp turn to the left, where the speed limit drops to 80KMPH.
-Police frequently operate a radar trap in this area!!)
+There is a sharp turn to the left, where the speed limit drops to 60KMPH.
+Police frequently operate radar in this area!!)
 Head out on the road to Arrecife, and take the exit to Tahiche.
 (Be cautious as you get close to Arrecife.
-The circunvalaction turns left just after the petrol station and it is to miss the turn off.
+The circunvalaction turns left just after the petrol station and it is easy to miss the turn off.
 If you do, you will end up in downtown Arrecife).
 You will come to a roundabout with a huge Cesar Manrique mobile/statue in the middle.
 Turn left, and about two hundred yards down the road on the right hand side is the Cesar Manrique Foundation.
 Check the place out - it will take about one hour for a quick tour, but it is brilliant.

 When you have finished, continue back on the road north to Tahiche, and turn right at the roundabout heading towards Orzola.
 Continue up LZ-1 , and on the right hand side, you will see an exit for the Cactus Garden - well worth the trip if you are into succulents.